5 Can't-Miss Rocky Mountain Towns

 What to do this summer: Grand Lake offers classic mountain activities like hiking and mountain biking, but it also offers several ATV/OHV outfitters that can help you see the town in a whole new way.
 And with the largest natural lake in Colorado, Grand Lake's summer list wouldn't be complete without some water sports.
 If you plan your trip at the right time, you might just be able to attend one of the town's signature events like the 4th of July Extravaganza or Grand Lake Regatta Week.

-Rich in history and truly unique natural attractions, Hot Sulphur Springs is the perfect place to relax and unwind any time of year.
+Rich in history and unique natural attractions, Hot Sulphur Springs is the perfect place to relax and unwind any time of year.

 What not to miss: No matter what time of year you visit, the hot springs at Hot Sulphur Springs Resort is the town's biggest attraction.
 Don't miss it when you visit!

 Don't let the name fool you—Winter Park and Fraser are wonderlands year round, with extensive things to do in the summer and the winter.
-With can't-miss signature events like Blues From the Top Music Festival and the Winter Park Carnival, you can't go wrong with planning your trip any time of year.
+With can't-miss signature events like Blues From the Top Music Festival and the Winter Park Brew Fest, you can't go wrong with planning your trip any time of year.

 What to do this winter: Ski, ski, ski!
 Winter Park Ski Resort averages the most annual snowfall of any major resort in Colorado, and you'll find extensive beginner to advanced terrain for skiers and snowboarders alike.
 Looking for something a little more laid back?
 Try dog sledding or fat biking.
 Whatever type of day you choose, end your day with some s'mores and hot chocolate in town before doing it all again the next day.

 What not to miss: Winter Park is home to an incredible summer concert series.
-With local music events and festivals featuring local and national artists every week all summer long, it'd be hard to miss!
-Make sure your summer retreat overlaps one of these great events.
+With music events and festivals featuring local and national artists every week all summer long, it'd be hard to miss!
+Make sure your summer retreat overlaps with one of these great events.